Descanonge/tomate/README.md

 Features supplied in 'data_write', that allow to save a database information in a json file to avoid re-scanning it each time, is to be considered very experimental.

-All writing to disk features are currently out of date.

 ## Documentation